Raagh/orders-processing-service/README.md

 - In Memory DB or Mock to run integration tests.
 - Separate concerns between `Queries` and `Commands`.
 - HealthCheck endpoint that shows Database Integrity.
 [This](https://github.com/xabaril/AspNetCore.Diagnostics.HealthChecks) is a good library to use.
+- Depending on the security needed sometimes it is good to add an extra API in between of the service and the outside world working as gateway.

 ## Run on docker